DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Device Assignment Problem in a Work-Conserving System

-For an example dataflow graph, consider the matrix multiplication chain $X \times Y \times Z$.
-This can be decomposed or ``exploded'' to run on a server with eight GPUs by sharding each matrix four ways in Fig. \ref{mm-partition}.
-Represented as a fine-grained dataflow graph, the sharded computation has eight submatrix multiplies associated with both of the two original multiplies, as well as four matrix additions to aggregate the results.
-The resulting graph, with an assignment to eight GPUs, is shown in Fig. \ref{dataflow-graph}.
-This assignment may have a low execution time relative to lower-quality assignments, as (a) the expensive matrix multiplications that will tend to run in parallel are load-balanced, and (b) communication is minimized by co-locating producers and consumers.
+For an example dataflow graph, consider the matrix multiplication chain $X \times Y \times Z$, which can be decomposed to run on a server with eight GPUs by sharding each matrix four ways in \cref{mm-partition}.
+The resulting fine-grained dataflow graph (\cref{dataflow-graph}) contains eight submatrix multiplies associated with the two original multiplies, and four matrix additions to aggregate the results.
+A candidate assignment of the graph to eight GPUs is shown in \cref{dataflow-graph}.
+This assignment achieves low execution time as (a) the expensive matrix multiplications that tend to run in parallel are load-balanced, and (b) communication is minimized by co-locating neighboring nodes.